 You may see nothing still to be lost.

 Yet there is no day in her life on which I do not see her.

 Read more about the physical ache of grief from C.S.
-Lewis’ A Grief Observed an illuminative essay on grief that asks “Where do we go once we die?” among other things.
-I also warmly recommend Helen Macdonald’s H is for Hawk, a story of post-grief retrenchment and how to reopen a shattered self.
+Lewis’s A Grief Observed, an illuminative essay on grief that asks “Where do we go once we die?” among other things.
+I also warmly recommend Helen Macdonald’s H Is for Hawk, a story of post-grief retrenchment and how to reopen a shattered self.